-API Proxy vs. API Gateway
+API proxy vs. API gateway

-We need to figure out a way to expose these services as APIs, and that’s where the API Gateway comes in.
+We need to figure out a way to expose these services as APIs, and that’s where the API gateway comes in.
 A gateway provides orchestration.
 This allows you to take the services and stitch them together to build an API.

-Mediation is a way to take existing services from various backend sources—like SOAP, JMS, POX (or even modern APIs)—and converting the data into an API for the various consumers.
+Mediation is a way to take existing services from various backend sources—like SOAP, JMS, POX (or even modern APIs)—and convert the data into an API for the various consumers.
 We need to be able to take these SOAP/XML services and transform it into REST/JSON APIs or take a REST/JSON API and transform it to SOAP/XML services.

 It shouldn’t matter what format your backend is and in what format you want your API to be.
-Read about, “What API Gateway Capabilities and Features should you be looking for.”

 You should be able to go from one format to another.
 What you shouldn’t have to do is write code — and write a lot of code — to do these kinds of mediations.
-You need an API Gateway that does it seamlessly.
+You need an API gateway that does it seamlessly.

-Extending an API Gateway adds advanced security and ensures end-to-end security of your payload.
+Extending an API gateway adds advanced security and ensures end-to-end security of your payload.
 It deals with things like authentication, authorization, sophisticated capabilities like Denial-of-Service (DoS) attacks, checking for SQL injection, virus scanning, load balancing, caching, and request shaping.